Your skipper Eric Hull is a qualified commercial Master of Yachts captain for vessels up to 200 gross tons.

 No hard-soled shoes, please.
 You’ll likely be barefoot most of the time, but soft-soled shoes or flip-flops may be useful.

 Marine toilets are notoriously fragile, so don’t throw anything other than (sparing) toilet paper in them.
-The electric flush mechanism is found under the window sill.
+The electric flush mechanism is found under the window frame on the upper right-hand side.

 Please store any bags or personal effects in the Salon or in the Master cabin.